 Diabetic ketoacidosis, or DKA, is a serious complication of diabetes that left untreated can be life-threatening.
 DKA is caused by a lack of insulin in the body.
 When your body doesn’t get enough insulin to break down glucose for energy, it will begin to burn fat instead—which produces a chemical called ketones.

-“Ketones are the by-product that is released when your body burns fat for energy when it doesn’t have enough insulin to use glucose,” said Rachel Calendo, a certified pediatric nurse practitioner and diabetes program manager at Banner Children’s Specialists Endocrinology Clinic in Mesa, AZ.
+“Ketones are the by-product that is released when your body burns fat for energy when it doesn’t have enough insulin to use glucose,” said Rachel Calendo, a certified pediatric nurse practitioner and diabetes program manager with Banner Children's.
 “When ketones build up in your blood, they can make you very sick.
-You can have a stomach-ache, throw-up, be tired and confused.
+You can have abdominal pain, throw-up, be tired and confused.
 Too many ketones can cause DKA.”

 When does DKA occur?